CVE-2025-31181: NULL Pointer Dereference

 Technical Analysis

-CVE-2025-31181 is a medium-severity vulnerability identified in the gnuplot software, specifically within the X11_graphics() function.
-The flaw manifests as a NULL pointer dereference, which can cause a segmentation fault leading to a system crash.
-Gnuplot is a portable command-line driven graphing utility commonly used for plotting data and functions.
-The vulnerability arises when the X11_graphics() function attempts to dereference a NULL pointer, which is an invalid memory access.
-This results in an application crash and potentially a denial of service (DoS) condition.
-According to the CVSS v3.1 vector, the attack vector is local (AV:L), meaning an attacker must have local access to the system to exploit this vulnerability.
-The attack complexity is low (AC:L), no privileges are required (PR:N), and no user interaction is necessary (UI:N).
-The impact is limited to availability (A:H) with no impact on confidentiality or integrity.
-There are no known exploits in the wild at this time, and no patches or vendor advisories have been linked yet.
-The vulnerability was published on March 27, 2025, and assigned by Red Hat.
-Given the local attack vector, exploitation requires an attacker to have access to the system where gnuplot is installed and to trigger the vulnerable function, likely by providing crafted input or commands that invoke the X11_graphics() function improperly.
-This vulnerability does not allow remote code execution or data compromise but can disrupt services relying on gnuplot by causing crashes.
+CVE-2025-31181 is a vulnerability identified in the gnuplot software, specifically within the X11_graphics() function.
+This flaw manifests as a NULL pointer dereference, which can cause a segmentation fault leading to a system crash.
+Gnuplot is a widely used command-line driven graphing utility that supports various output terminals, including X11 for graphical display on Unix-like systems.
+The vulnerability arises when the X11_graphics() function attempts to access or dereference a NULL pointer, which is an invalid memory reference, resulting in an application crash.
+According to the CVSS v3.1 vector, the attack vector is local (AV:L), meaning an attacker must have local access to the system to exploit this flaw.
+The attack complexity is low (AC:L), no privileges are required (PR:N), and no user interaction is needed (UI:N).
+The scope is unchanged (S:U), and the impact affects availability only (A:H), with no confidentiality or integrity impact.
+The CVSS base score is 6.2, indicating a medium severity vulnerability.
+There are no known exploits in the wild at the time of publication, and no patches or vendor advisories have been linked yet.
+The vulnerability could be triggered by providing malformed input or commands that cause the X11_graphics() function to dereference a NULL pointer, crashing the gnuplot process and potentially causing denial of service on systems relying on it for graphing or visualization tasks.

 Potential Impact